Spencer Ludwig

 Spencer Ludwig (born 24 June 1990) is an American trumpeter, singer, songwriter, producer and musical director from Los Angeles, California.
-Ludwig is the trumpet player of the band Capital Cities.
-He recorded on their platinum debut album In a Tidal Wave of Mystery and toured with them from 2011 to 2015.
+The former trumpet player for the band Capital Cities, he recorded on their debut album In a Tidal Wave of Mystery and toured with them from 2011 to 2015.
 He has also performed with Harry Styles, Dua Lipa, Gallant, Mike Posner, Foster the People, Portugal.
 The Man, Fitz and the Tantrums, RAC, Joywave, St. Lucia, Cherub, and The Wailers.
-In 2018 he began his career as an independent artist and formed Trumpet Records.
+In 2018, he went independent and formed his own label, Trumpet Records.

 Early life and education

 Ludwig is the son of a Filipino mother and a Russian-Jewish father.
 He grew up in Los Angeles, California.
 He attended Oakwood School and began playing saxophone in the fourth grade due to his school's support for performing arts.
 Ludwig grew fond of jazz music and performed in the school's jazz band during his middle school years.

 Ludwig learned to play the French horn in high school but decided to apply to college as a trumpet player.
 He started off by teaching himself how to play the trumpet going into his senior year of high school.
 He was accepted to California Institute of the Arts where he studied jazz.
 He supported his way through school by playing with local bands from Los Angeles and teaching trumpet part-time at his former high school.